techidaily/site-easy-unlock-android/source/_posts/tips-and-tricks-for-setting-up-your-nokia-c300-phone-pattern-lock-by-drfone-android.md

 So, if you have set a **pattern lock** as a screen lock for your device, you will need to draw the exact pattern every time you log in.

-## Part 2: Best Tool to Unlock Your Pattern

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6KXVWj6Ar1M?si=Cd_jktmoN3e9OzH3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Best Tool to Unlock Your Pattern

 ### Dr.Fone - Screen Unlock